Kindle Spy Review: How Spying On Your Competition With KDSpy Boosts Sales!

-So, the main focus will be on the software's main benefit (category analysis) and the exact step-by-step process for getting the big orange badge next to your books that screams "Click Me."
+Specifically, the exact step-by-step process for getting the big orange badge next to your books that screams "Click Me."

 How Most People Use Kindle Spy

 Note: In my Kindle Spy Review video, I mentioned that I wasn't able to do a tutorial on how to do category analysis.
 This was because Amazon was split testing the way it displayed the Kindle Best Seller pages which prevented me from doing analysis the way I was used to.
-However, things are back to normal now and you can use KDSpy to still do category analysis in the way shown in this article (keep reading and you'll find the section).
+However, things are back to normal now and you can use KDSpy to do category analysis in the way shown in this article (keep reading and you'll find the section).